sleepingkiwi/sleepingkiwi-eleventy/readme.md

 ## JavaScript

 - Client script transpiled by [babel]
-- [Preact] for progressively enhanced components
+- [Svelte] for progressively enhanced components
 - Bundled by [webpack]
 - Linted by [eslint]